 Tree Work Aotearoa

-These surfaces, apparent to the hand but not readily to the eye, are true to each individual tree, and each kind of tree.
-Such drawings co-enact rather than illustrate, which enables a subconscious kind of seeing to occur, and a slow method of engaging with ecology to emerge.
-Thus, an attempt at post anthropocentrism involves the collaboration of makers, both human and non-human.
+Such surfaces, apparent to the hand but not readily to the eye, are particular to each kind of tree and each individual tree .
+These drawings co-enact rather than illustrate the surface, enabling a subconscious kind of seeing to occur, and a slow method of engaging with ecology to emerge.
+Thus, an attempt at post anthropocentrism involves a collaboration of makers, both human and non-human.